jkivlen/movie_sinatra/README.md

+Movie Sinatra App

+Description:

-A simple Movie app that allows users to sign up, log in and add movies with the name, year it was made and genre of the movie.
-Users can also edit and delete the movies they add.
+This sinatra app will allow users to sign up, log in and add movies to the app with attributes for the movie's name, year and genre.
+Users can edit or delete their entries.
+They cannot edit or delete movies added by other users.

-LICENSE
+Installation:

+To open the movie sinatra app you must enter "git clone https://github.com/jkivlen/movie_sinatra" into the terminal.

+To work on this app you will need to install the gems in the gemfile.
+Enter the "bundle install" command in the terminal to do this.

+Contributing:
+Please refer to each project's style and contributing guidelines for submitting patches and additions.
+In general, we follow the "fork and pull" Git workflow.

+1 Fork the repo on GitHub https://github.com/jkivlen/movie_sinatra 2 Clone the project to your own machine
+3 Commit changes to your own branch
+4 Push your work back up to your fork
+5 Submit a Pull request so that we can review your changes

+Support:

+Any questions about the sinatra app can be directed to jimmykivlen@gmail.com

+LICENSE:

 Copyright <2020> <James Kivlen>